Radiotherapy for Benign Disease - Board Review Summary

 FeaturePractical point

-IndicationPainful plantar fasciitis / heel spur with symptoms generally >3 months and failure of conservative therapy
+IndicationPainful plantar fasciitis / heel spur with symptoms generally >3 months and failure of conservative therapy.

-TechniqueOrthovoltage direct plantar field or opposed low-energy photon fields; localize exact pain site; bolus heel edges if needed
+TechniqueOrthovoltage direct plantar field or opposed low-energy photon fields; localize exact pain site; bolus heel edges if needed.

-ResponseAssess after several weeks; second course can be considered for persistent or recurrent pain
+ResponseAssess after several weeks; second course can be considered for persistent or recurrent pain.

 Epicondylitis, Shoulder Syndrome, Trochanteric Bursitis